Lindows-32/event_queue_for_MCU/README.md

         ~myclass(){puts("~ctor\n");}
     };

-The parameters of signal and slots support any type except union, including
+The number of parameters of signal and slots is arbitrary,any type except union is supported, including

     T //The basic typed or class typed object will be copied into the queue, and when the slot function is called, it will be copied to the function again.
     T* //Any level pointer,only pointer will be copied